MandlaTyindyi/Assesment1/README.md

 ##GENERAL INFO

 This project shows a simple use of a test automation tool to automate tests for a web application.
-In this project I used https://demoqa.com/ to try and demonstrate basic navigation and basic functionality.
+In this project I used https://demoqa.com/ to demonstrate basic navigation and basic functionality.

 ##TOOLS